 Cyprian, a north African bishop of the third century, himself eventually died a martyr.
 Here he exhorts fellow Christians to courage as they face the contest of faith in a hostile pagan society.
 Following Ephesians 6, he urges Christians to put on the whole armor...

-Sign up* for a weekly dose of spiritual inspiration from Dr. Italy and receive as a special bonus a download that will make this Lenten season your most meaningful yet, and guide you to a new and deeper intimacy with Christ.
-Not available publicly on our website or anywhere else – exclusively for our confirmed subscribers!
+Signup for a weekly shot of spiritual inspiration from Dr. Italy and receive as a special bonus a download that will make this Advent and Christmas your most meaningful and Christ-centered holiday season ever!
+Not available publicly on our site or anywhere else – exclusively for our confirmed subscribers!